APIJSON/APIJSON-Demo/APIJSON-Java-Server/README-English.md

 Then it's a success.<br />

 If it shows '404 Not Found', please close the firewall of your machine.<br />
-Goolge other quetions if they appear.
+Google other quetions if they appear.

 <br />